oracle-livelabs/em-omc/logging-analytics/E2E-observability/end-to-end-observability-livelab/lab-03-observe-ecommerce-flow/lab-03-observe-ecommerce-flow.md

     - `DbOracleSqlId`.
     - `sql_id`.

-6. Record the trace ID and at least one SQL ID if present.
+6. Record the trace ID, span ID, `oracleApmTraceId`, `oracleApmSpanId`, and at least one SQL ID if present.

 7. Check for application security context on validation spans when present.